 Cassidy & Ashton Group Ltd (on behalf of Whitley Group) In respect of 'Issues to be addressed by the Plan', it is submitted that Mold, Buckley, Hope and Pantymwyn are sustainable settlements capable and suitable to accommodate future housing growth.
 Refers to recent Ewloe appeal decision and concludes that this makes clear that the shortfall in housing provision can only be addressed through the release of greenfield sites adjacent to settlement boundaries.
 Considers that land adjoining settlement boundaries and some land previously designated as green barrier are suitable to accommodate growth.
 Also comments that previously developed sites are suitable for immediate development, and this approach is consistent with PPW.
 This comment relates more to the spatial strategy Topic Paper than to this Topic Paper (see response to representations on spatial strategy topic paper by Cassidy and Ashton on behalf of Whitley Group).
 The Ewloe appeal decision must be read in the context of addressing the present housing land supply deficiency.
 The Inspector considered that greenfield sites were more likely to be able to contribute to the next housing land study.
 In preparing the LDP, the Council must embrace a sequential site search to identifying housing allocations that incorporates the need to identify bownfield sites in preference to greenfield sites wherever possible, in line with PPW.
-The key is identifying an appropriate mix of brownfield and greenfield sites and this point is recognised in the suggested additional 'Issue' as set out in the No change Cassidy & Ashton Group Ltd (on behalf of Liberty Properties) In respect of 'Issues to be addressed by the Plan', it is submitted that Penyffordd / Penymynydd is a sustainable settlement capable and suitable to accommodate future housing growth.
-Refers to recent Ewloe appeal decision and concludes that this makes clear that the shortfall in housing provision can only be addressed through the release of greenfield sites adjacent to existing settlements and that category B settlements have been determined as being suitable.
-As above
+The key is identifying an appropriate mix of brownfield and greenfield sites and this point is recognised in the suggested additional 'Issue' as set out in the previous response.
+No change Cassidy & Ashton Group Ltd (on behalf In respect of 'Issues to be addressed by the Plan', it is submitted that Penyffordd / Penymynydd is a sustainable settlement This comment relates more to the spatial strategy Topic Paper than to this Topic Paper (see response As above

+of Liberty capable and suitable to accommodate future to representations on spatial

+Properties) housing growth. strategy topic paper by Cassidy &

+Ashton Group Ltd (on behalf of

+Refers to recent Ewloe appeal decision and Liberty Properties)

+concludes that this makes clear that the

+shortfall in housing provision can only be The Ewloe appeal decision must

+addressed through the release of greenfield be read in the context of

+sites adjacent to existing settlements and that addressing the present housing

+category B settlements have been determined land supply deficiency.
+The

+as being suitable.
+Inspector considered that

-that greenfield sites were more likely to
+greenfield sites were more likely to

 be able to contribute to the next

 housing land study.
 The Inspector

 addressed this issue against the

 argument of having regard to a site

-search sequence, whereby other sites,
+search sequence, whereby other

-either in category A settlements, or
+sites, either in category A

-poorer quality land on the edge of
+settlements, or poorer quality land

+on the edge of category B

-category B settlements, but considered
+settlements, but considered that

-that these were unlikely to come
+these were unlikely to come

 forward in sufficient time to make a

-contribution to housing land supply.
+contribution to housing land

-The Inspector did not make the
+supply.
+The Inspector did not make

-quantum leap that category B
+the quantum leap that category B

-settlements per se, are appropriate for
+settlements per se, are appropriate

-development, as advocated by the
+for development, as advocated by

-representor.
-Indeed, earlier in the
+the representor.
+Indeed, earlier in

-appeal decision the Inspector noted
+the appeal decision the Inspector

-the range of actual growth rates over
+noted the range of actual growth

-the Plan period within each of the three
+rates over the Plan period within

+each of the three categories of

-categories of settlements.
-This is one
+settlements.
+This is one of the

-of the reasons why a robust review of
+reasons why a robust review of the

-the settlement hierarchy is being
+settlement hierarchy is being

-undertaken based on the sustainability

-of each settlement to accommodate

-growth, rather than a generalised

-growth band being applied to every

-settlement (which brings with it an

-expectation that every settlement will

-grow).

-In preparing the LDP, the Council must

-embrace a sequential site search to

-identifying housing allocations that

-incorporates the need to identify

-bownfield sites in preference to

-greenfield sites wherever possible, in

-line with PPW.
-The key is identifying